projectkerberus/kerberus-platform/README.md

 [![Terraform Validate](https://github.com/projectkerberus/kerberus-platform/actions/workflows/terraform-validate.yml/badge.svg)](https://github.com/projectkerberus/kerberus-platform/actions/workflows/terraform-validate.yml)
 [![CI to GHCR](https://github.com/projectkerberus/kerberus-platform/actions/workflows/docker-build.yml/badge.svg)](https://github.com/projectkerberus/kerberus-platform/actions/workflows/docker-build.yml)

-**Kerberus** is an open source tool, based CNCF projects such as Kubernetes and Crossplane, that gives users the capability to create any desired resource on basically any infrastructure they'd like.
+**Kerberus** is an open source tool, based on CNCF projects such as Kubernetes and Crossplane, that gives users the capability to create any desired resource on basically any infrastructure they'd like.
 Be it a K8s cluster, microservice, application, pipeline, database or anything else, Kerberus has got your back.
 The only requirement is for the resource to be descriptible via a YAML file representing the resource's *desired state* (rings a bell? 😉).

 Kerberus allows for: